What Is Blog Design?

 With this approach, you highlight your best stuff… not the content you published most recently.

-For example, the Lattice blog feed isn’t really a feed at all.
-It’s a curated list of their most popular content.
+For example, a while ago, the Lattice blog feed wasn’t really a feed at all.
+It was a curated list of their most popular content.

-In fact, you have to scroll down to the bottom of the page to see their recent posts.
+In fact, you had to scroll down to the bottom of the page to see their recent posts.

 This approach isn’t for everybody.
 If your blog covers industry news and trends, then you probably do want to use a traditional blog feed.